 - Scroll through its pages.

-- Click anywhere on it in the Designer section.
+- Click anywhere in the document in the Designer section.

 - If you want to perform any of the following preliminary actions, display their icons by hovering your mouse over the document in the Designer section.
 A menu bar with these buttons will appear at the top of the document: